yce6db/spsatuva.github.io/_pages/resources/courses.md

 In this course you will study various phenomena in condensed matter physics, including crystallography, basic group theory, x-ray and neutron diffraction, lattice vibrations, electrons in a metal, electronic band theory, electrons under an external magnetic field, semiconductors, magnetism and superconductivity.
 Not only the topics but also the theoretical and experimental techniques that are covered in this course are essential for PhD students as well as advanced Undergraduate students in Physics, Chemistry, Chemical Engineering, and Materials Science and Engineering to excel in their research career.
 <br>
 <br>
-Standard text is
+Standard text is TBD
 <br>
 <br>
-Prerequisite: PHYS 3650 (Quantum Mechanics I) or an equivalent course
+Prerequisite: Quantum Mechanics I (PHYS 3650) or an equivalent course

 </p>
 </div>